 Car hire age requirements

-Over 21s but under-25s will usually be charged an additional “Young Driver Fee” and there might be restrictions as to which vehicle category you can hire (i.e. no luxury or sports cars).
+If you’re over 23. but under 25 you usually have to pay an additional “Young Driver Fee” and there might be restrictions as to which vehicle category you can hire (i.e. no luxury or sports cars).

 Other car hire requirements

 The vast majority of car rental companies require bookings of a hire car to be made in the same name as the primary driver.
 That means, you cannot book a hire car in your name, but make someone else the first driver.

 Additionally, most hire companies require a credit card in the name of the primary driver to secure the booking.
 That means you cannot use someone else’s credit card to pay for your car hire in advance or pay for a rental car for someone else with your credit card.